 Report the accident promptly, but avoid giving a recorded statement until you’ve spoken to a lawyer.

-6. Contact a California Car Accident Lawyer
+6. Protect Your Rights: Speak with a California Car Accident Lawyer

 An attorney can help you file a UM or UIM claim, review your policy, and negotiate with your insurer for the compensation you deserve.